Newport County Gilded Age Trail

 Isaac Bell House

-Former Newport home of Tobacco heiress Doris Duke.
-Originally built for the Vanderbilt family, the spectacular house has served as the seasonal residence of the Duke family for more than seventy years.
-Opened for tours for the first time in 2000, the Duke Estate has a colorful history.
+Former Newport home of tobacco heiress Doris Duke.
+Originally built for the Vanderbilt family, the spectacular house has served as the seasonal residence of the Duke family for more than 70 years.
+Opened for tours for the first time in 2000, the Duke estate has a colorful history.
 Features an extensive art collection, changing exhibits and stunning views of the Cliff Walk & Atlantic Ocean.
-Tours available through the Newport Gateway Center , 23 America's Cup Ave.
-Tue-Sat.
+Tours available through the Newport Gateway Center, 23 America's Cup Ave.
+Tuesday-Saturday.
 Bellevue Avenue, Newport; 401-849-7300; www.newportrestoration.org

 Newport Gateway Center

 23 America's Cup Avenue